kevroletin/web-game-doc/README.markdown

 * usernameTaken: Pretty much self-explanatory.
 Think up a new one.
 * badUsernameOrPassword: Either user with this username hasn't signed up yet or password differs from one entered during registration.
 * userLoggedIn: User was trying to log in without loggin' out first.
 Regrettably, it's not possible yet.
-* badSid: User was trying to do something with incorrect session id.
+* badUserSid: User was trying to do something with incorrect session id.
 Read "Logout" command description to understand what kind of sid you can use.
+*

 For "login" query the second field is `"sid": sid`